 Grief, Gratefulness, Gatherings – The Many Challenges of Thanksgiving

-Holidays, and this one in particular, which are centered around family, friendship, laughter-filled holiday dinner tables, and declarations of thankfulness, can be very hard to handle for a grieving person, no matter how much or how little time has past since the death of a loved one.
+Thanksgiving is centered on family, friendship, laughter-filled holiday dinner tables, and declarations of thankfulness.
+All of this can be very hard to handle for a grieving person, no matter how much or how little time has passed since the death of a loved one.
 The mood of this holiday may go against the actual reality of you how you are feeling.

 Even though you don’t have to be grateful, as I mentioned above, you can try to conjure up a few things for which you can give thanks.
 Start small.
 Think of one little thing that you are thankful for.
 Then another, then another.
 You may discover that while the unimaginable has happened in your life, some positives have come about.

 GRIEF TRIGGERS appear easily at Thanksgiving.
 They will come in the form of people you’re spending time with, foods you are eating, conversation topics with the guests, photo frames on view, to name a few.
 Try to anticipate them so that you are not caught off guard.
 Remember to take a deep breath when you feel like you’ve been hit with a trigger, and keep a glass of water nearby, to ground you.
 You can even think of some phrases to say when people ask you certain questions about your loved one or your grief.